sanaltsk/codepath-advtweet/README.md

 # Project 4 - *CodepathTweet*

-**Name of your app** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
+**CodepathTweet** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
 The app utilizes [Twitter REST API](https://developer.twitter.com/en/docs/api-reference-index).

 Time spent: **X** hours spent in total